-An atrial septal defect is a hole in the wall between the two upper chambers (right and left atriums) of the heart.
+An atrial septal defect is a hole in the wall between the 2 upper chambers (right and left atriums) of the heart.
 Open heart surgery can close the hole.
 The hole may be stitched shut, patched over, or plugged with a device.
 In about 6 months, the heart tissue will grow over the sutures or patch.

 |Patch Repair for Atrial Septal Defect|

 An atrial septal defect can cause blood to flow backward into the right side of the heart and into the lungs.
 This triggers the heart to work harder.
 Over time, this can lead to damage to blood vessels in the lungs and congestive heart failure.
 This surgery is done to fix the hole.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Excess bleeding

 - Problems from anesthesia, such as wheezing or sore throat